Oscarlight/Pi-NN/README.md

 # Pi-NN
 ## Note
-Please check https://github.com/Oscarlight/PiNN_Caffe2 for easy-to-use device compact modeling platform based on Caffe2.
+Please check https://github.com/Oscarlight/PiNN_Caffe2 for a easy-to-use device compact modeling platform based on Caffe2.

 ## Reference
 Please refer to the paper "Physics-Inspired Neural Networks (Pi-NN) for Efficient Device Compact Modelling" for the details of the model.
 (Link to the paper: http://ieeexplore.ieee.org/document/7778193/)